Head Coach: Stephen “Steo” Magennis

 Notable players coached by Steo’: Jack Gurr (All-American), Micheal Weber (All-American), Lewis Sharpe (All- American), Clement Simonen (FC Toronto, No.9 MLS Draft), Kevin Durand (All- American, pro in France), Olivier Gueguen (Pro in France), Brett Janakouskas (USL).

-Claudin Siakam enters his first season as Georgia Revolution FC First Assistant, having started his soccer journey in his native Cameroon as a player.
+Claudin Siakam enters his second season as Georgia Revolution FC First Assistant, having started his soccer journey in his native Cameroon as a player.
 He brings in a wide experience as a player and as a coach at youth, collegiate and Semi-Pro levels.

 Claudin’s Collegiate career includes a spell at NCAA Division I Clemson University and NAIA Shorter College.
 Prior to that, he had played for the University of Yaounde I in Cameroon as well as for Deportivo of Yaounde, a Semi-Pro Team.
 Following his playing career, Coach Claudin took some time off and got into Corporate America in the Telecommunication field before finally deciding to follow his dream as a full time coach in 2014.